mandx/SublimeAutoSoftWrap/README.md

 Installation
 ------------

-ApplySyntax can be installed in a variety of ways:
+AutoSoftWrap can be installed in a variety of ways:

 * Using [Package Control](http://wbond.net/sublime_packages/package_control)